-Commercial banks are institutions that typically have a large proportion of their assets in the form of illiquid bank loans and a large proportion of their liabilities in the form of deposits callable on demand.
-With this balance sheet structure, a sufficiently large deposit withdrawal may put the bank in a very difficult position.
+COMMERCIAL BANKS ARE INSTITUTIONS that typically have a large proportion of their assets in the form of illiquid bank loans and a large proportion of their liabilities in the form of deposits callable on demand.
+With this balance sheet structure, a sufficiently large deposit withdrawal may put a bank in a very difficult position.
 The same informational reasons that make bank loans illiquid imply that the bank may not be able to borrow the required funds from other banks, in which case the liquidity problem may lead to insolvency, and eventually force the bank into liquidation.

-From their inception, central banks have undertaken as one of their key responsibilities to provide liquidity to banks unable to find it elsewhere.
-The traditional doctrine on this lender of last resort (LLR) activity was put forward by Walter Bagehot (1873, pp. 96-97): "Nothing, therefore, can be more certain than the Bank of England... in time of panic must advance freely and vigorously...
-The end is to stay the panic...
+From their inception, central banks have undertaken as one of their key responsibilities to provide liquidity to banks unable to find it elsewhere.1 The classical doctrine on this lender of last resort (LLR) activity was put forward by Walter Bagehot (1873, pp. 96-97): "Nothing, therefore, can be more certain than the Bank of England . . . in time of panic must advance freely and vigorously . . .
+The end is to stay the panic . . .
 And for this purpose there are two rules: First.
-That these loans should only be made at very high rate of interest...
+That these loans should only be made at very high rate of interest . . .
 Secondly.
-That at this rate these advances should be made on all good banking securities, and as largely as the public ask for them."
+That at this rate these ad-